adaltas/node-csv-docs/src/md/generate/index.md

 # CSV and object generator

-## Introduction

 [![Build Status](https://api.travis-ci.org/adaltas/node-csv-generate.svg)](https://travis-ci.org/#!/adaltas/node-csv-generate)

 This package provides a flexible generator of CSV strings and Javascript objects implementing the Node.js `stream.Readable` API.
 It may be used to generate random or user-defined datasets.

 Source code for this project is available on [GitHub](https://github.com/adaltas/node-csv/tree/master/packages/csv-generate).